-The PD pin, when high, holds the ADC12020 in a powerdown mode to conserve power when the converter is not being used.
-The power consumption 40 mW and the output data pins are undefined in this mode.
+The PD pin, when high, holds the ADC12010 in a power-down mode to conserve power when the converter is not being used.
+The power consumption in this state is 25 mW with a 10 Mhz clock and the output data pins are undefined in this mode.
 The data in the pipeline is corrupted while in the power down mode.